Philadelphia Auto & Car Accident Lawyer

 CAN’T I HANDLE MY AUTO ACCIDENT CLAIM ON MY OWN?

 After suffering injuries in an automobile accident, it is possible to file an insurance claim on your own.
 However, insurers look for ways to pay you as little as possible without a lawyer on your side – regardless of the strength of your claim.
 You could lose thousands of dollars you might have received if you had had an experienced attorney guiding the process for you.
-Our attorneys work on contingency fees, which means that we do not collect a fee unless we recover compensation for the damages you’ve suffered.
+Our attorneys work on contingency fees, which means that we do not collect a fee unless we recover compensation for the damages you’ve suffered from you car accident case.

 IN TERMS OF AUTO INSURANCE, WHAT IS THE DIFFERENCE BETWEEN FULL TORT AND LIMITED TORT IN PENNSYLVANIA?